 What should be the goal of the prison system in society?
 Should prisons aim to reduce crime rates?
 Or should they aim to rehabilitate their inmates so that they will not return to prison upon release and instead become productive members of society?
-As it turns out, we cannot achieve both goals
+As it turns out, we cannot achieve both goals simultaneously.

 I was listening to a BBC Radio 4 program one morning, where two so-called “experts” were discussing increasing imprisonment in the UK and its effect on crime rates.
 One expert was saying that imprisonment and tougher sentences work, because the crime rates have gone down in recent years.
 The other expert was saying that imprisonment and tougher sentences have not worked, because, while the crime rates have indeed gone down, recidivism (the proportion of released prisoners who commit another crime and go back to prison) has gone up in recent years.